stmorse/stmorse.github.io/_posts/2019-06-05-Momentum-vs-Acceleration.md

 where now we set $$a_0 = 1$$ because it corresponds to the old $$a_1 = (1+\sqrt{1+0})/2$$.

 It is still not at all obvious how Eq. \eqref{eq:nesterov} is equivalent to the one-liner Eq. \eqref{eq:ag}.
-This is outlined in [Sutskever et al.](xxx), specifically [the appendix](xxx), and there's a lovely post walking through his derivation in detail [in this post](https://jlmelville.github.io/mize/nesterov.html), but I'll rehash it briefly here.
+The [supplementary material](xxx) for the Sutskever paper walks through this, and [this post](https://jlmelville.github.io/mize/nesterov.html) also shows the derivation, but I'll rehash it briefly here.

 First define $$\mathbf{v}_k = \mathbf{x}_k - \mathbf{x}_{k-1}$$ and $$\beta_k = \frac{a_k - 1}{a_{k+1}}$$.
 Now the second equation in \eqref{eq:nesterov} can be rewritten